 Being brash and young I sought him out as he wandered around Cork, surrounded by an entourage.
 I asked him if he had any comment to make on the work.
 Any feedback, good or bad, would be massively valuable.
 He was silent.
 He mused, he pondered.
 Then he said one word – “primordial” and walked on.
 Its amazing how one word can colour your views of what you do so profoundly.
 It literally means “existing at or from the beginning of time”, something I would have said about much of his own output.

-In 2013 I reconnected with the group New York Polyphony.
+In 2013 I connected with the group New York Polyphony.
 I’d managed to miss their one concert in Dublin many years ago and had been so disgusted with myself that I vowed that I would take the first opportunity to properly introduce myself.
 I was pretty familiar with their performances of the sublime motets of composer Andrew Smith but there is no substitute for hearing performers live.
 When I contacted them I was rather flattered that I appeared to be pushing an open door and we decided to make something happen, so I began work on a new motet for them for a new album project and for inclusion in their live repertoire.

 New York Polyphony have a visceral sound capable of intense virtuosity.
-It is a very dark, masculine timbre, trained vastly but also very unaffected.
+It is a dark, masculine timbre, trained vastly but also very unaffected.
 This gives them a powerful and rich tone which instantly appeals.
 Its unsurprising that their last disc Times Go By Turns has just been nominated for a Grammy Award.
-While time was very tight it was just enough to create something that is simple but, hopefully, sympathetic to what this great group of singers do so naturally.
-Sometimes it is very hard to let go of something that I compose, but I know that this one is in safe hands.
+While time was very tight it was just enough to create something that was sympathetic to what this amazing group of singers do so naturally.
+Sometimes it is very hard to let go of something that I compose, but I knew that this one is in safe hands.

 I never met John Tavener again, and now never will.
 He was a unique composer, a special artist and he uttered the right word into the ear of a young man who just needed something at that moment.
 Without doubt this piece was influenced by his own music that mattered so much to so many people.
 Sadly he is gone from us now and when he hears the song of the angels, it won’t be an altogether unfamiliar sound.

-“O Pia Virgo” will be premiered at the SWACDA conference in Little Rock by NYP on March 19th 2014 and featured on the Grammy-nominated album “Sing Thee Nowell” by NYP in 2015.
+“O pia virgo” was premiered at the SWACDA conference in Little Rock by NYP on March 19th 2014 and featured on the Grammy-nominated album “Sing Thee Nowell” by NYP in 2015.